Warsaw, Poland – On Monday, a Catholic priest was attacked and knifed on the church steps in the city of Wroclaw, in south-western Poland.

 Polish Catholic priest stabbed in Wroclaw before mass

-The attack occurred right before mass in front of the Holiest Mary church of Wroclaw, the capital city of Lower Silesia, when the priest was about to enter the church to prepare the altar before the service.
+The attack occurred right before mass in front of the Holiest Mary church of Wroclaw, the capital city of Lower Silesia in Poland, when the Catholic priest was about to enter the church to prepare the altar before the service.

 According to some reports, the attacker, a 57-year-old man, came up to the priest on the church steps and talked to him about the sex abuse scandals, before pulling out a knife and stabbing him.
 The assailant was detained by witnesses before being arrested by local police called to the scene.